 I forage for dye plants everywhere I go – as I walk to work, on my travels, and in my friends' gardens.
 I'm constantly coming across new plants that I'd like to coax the colour from to capture the story of the place in which I found them.
 I’ve done enough natural dyeing with different plants now to have a good idea about how different species prefer to be handled and processed.
 I'm careful to take less than 10% of the material from any plant I harvest from, and never from areas set aside for the preservation of habitat.

-What are your favourite plants to work with?
+What are your favorite plants to work with?

 I recently discovered a beautiful deep blue colour from a variety of kangaroo paw that I'd never dyed with before.
 No part of the plant itself was blue – it was dried, brown and littered the ground.
 It’s experiences like this that remind me there is beauty everywhere, and that sometimes I just have to take the time to look more carefully.